The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Abstract

 \section{Abstract}

 Spiral arms serve crucial purposes in star formation and galaxy evolution.
-In this paper, we report the identification of ``A2744-DSG-$z3$”, a dusty, grand-design-like spiral galaxy at $z=3.059$ using the James Webb Space Telescope (JWST) NIRISS imaging and grism spectroscopy. \targetname\ was discovered as a gravitationally lensed sub-millimeter galaxy with ALMA.
-This is the most distant grand-design stellar spiral structure seen thus far, consistent with cosmological simulations which suggest $z\approx3$ as the epoch when grand-design spirals emerge.
+In this paper, we report the identification of ``A2744-DSG-$z3$”, a dusty, multiarm spiral galaxy at $z=3.059$ using the James Webb Space Telescope (JWST) NIRISS imaging and grism spectroscopy. \targetname\ was discovered as a gravitationally lensed sub-millimeter galaxy with ALMA.
+This is the most distant stellar spiral structure seen thus far, consistent with cosmological simulations which suggest $z\approx3$ as the epoch when spirals emerge.
 Thanks to the gravitational lensing and excellent spatial resolution of JWST, the spiral arms are resolved with a spatial resolution of $\approx290$\,pc.
-Based on SED fitting, after correcting for lensing, the spiral galaxy has a de-lensed star formation rate of $85\pm30 \ M_{\odot}$ yr$^{-1}$, and a stellar mass of $\approx10^{10.6}\ M_{\odot}$, indicating that A2744-DSG-$z3$ is a main-sequence galaxy.
-After fitting the spiral arms, we find a stellar effective radii ($R_{e, \rm{star}}$) is $7.3 \pm 0.8$ kpc.
-Comparing to ALMA, we find that the effective radii ratio between dust and stars is $\approx0.2$, similar to that of massive SFGs at $z\sim2$, indicating a compact dusty core in \targetname.
-Moreover, this galaxy appears to be living in a group environment: including \targetname, at least three galaxies at $z=3.05 - 3.06$ spectroscopically confirmed by JWST/NIRISS and ALMA, and residing within a lensing-corrected, projected scale of $\approx 70$ kpc.
+Based on SED fitting, the spiral galaxy has a de-lensed star formation rate of $85\pm30 \ M_{\odot}$ yr$^{-1}$, and a stellar mass of $\approx10^{10.6}\ M_{\odot}$, indicating that A2744-DSG-$z3$ is a main-sequence galaxy.
+After fitting the spiral arms, we find a stellar effective radius ($R_{e, \rm{star}}$) {of} $5.0\pm1.5$ kpc. {Combing with ALMA measurements,} we find that the effective radii ratio between dust and stars is $\approx0.4$, similar to {those} of massive SFGs at $z\sim2$, indicating a compact dusty core in \targetname.
+Moreover, this galaxy appears to be living in a group environment: including \targetname, at least three galaxies at $z=3.05 - 3.06$ {are} spectroscopically confirmed by JWST/NIRISS and ALMA, residing within a lensing-corrected projected scale of $\approx 70$ kpc.
 This, along with the asymmetric brightness profile, further suggests that the spiral arms may be triggered by minor merger events at $z\gtrsim3$.

 \keywords{Spiral galaxies (1560) --- Galaxy structure (622) --- Galaxy formation (595) --- Galaxy evolution (594) --- Galaxy stellar disks (1594) }